 Global Mindset and Cultural Diversity — I’m also interested in exploring more about how individual mindset and identity promote cultural awareness, tolerance and acceptance of differences across cultures and peoples.

-Global Technology and Organizational Design — I’ve spent years studying global organizational design and technology architecture and how various models can facilitate and/or hamper organizational effectiveness.
+Global Technology and Organizational Design — I’ve spent years studying global organizational design and technology architecture and how various structural models can facilitate and/or hamper organizational effectiveness.